oslabs-beta/dashport/README.md

 import DashportExpress from 'https://deno.land/x/dashport/mod.ts';
 ```

 After importing, instantiate Dashport.
-In order to maintain sessions for users, this specific instance of Dashport will need to be used when calling authenticate and logOut.
+In order to maintain sessions for users, this specific instance of Dashport will need to be used when calling the methods initialize, authenticate, and logOut.

 ```typescript
 // 'dashportConfig.ts' file